 Regrettably, there is a slightly longer road to taking the GRE if you have health-related needs.
 This means you’ll need to be additionally organized ahead of time.

-- You need to read and complete the forms contained in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs, which is available at this link.
+- You need to read and complete the forms contained in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs, which is available .

 - Your doctor must certify that you are eligible for health-related accommodations and specify which interventions are required.